bharnats/Matplotlib-Pyber/README.md

 ## Ride Sharing Data- Analysis
 ### Objective:
-Analyse the Ride Sharing Data for a Uber company and offer data backed guidance on new oppurtunities for market differentiation.
+Analyse the Ride Sharing Data for a Uber company and offer data backed guidance on new opportunities for market differentiation.

 ### Observable Trends:
  #### Analysis